cannlytics/cannlytics/ai/inference/effects-and-aromas/readme.md

 ## Data

 A panel of strain reviews was curated from the data published by [Alethia, et. al. (2019)](https://data.mendeley.com/datasets/6zwcgrttkp/1).
 First, we downloaded the authors' strain review and lab result datasets.
 We then curated terpene and cannabinoid data from the raw text files in the lab result dataset.
 Average cannabinoid and terpene concentrations were calculated for each of the 184 strains in the dataset from 431 lab results.
 Reviews are for purported strains and the lab results may or may not be representative of the concentration of the product that the reviewer is referencing.
-However, without the actual lab results of the product that the reviewer is referencing, then the average concentrations for similarly named products can serve as an estimate.
+However, without the actual lab results of the product that the reviewer is referencing, the average concentrations for similarly named products can serve as an estimate.
 The following processing and assumptions were applied.

 - Field names were transformed to `snake_case`.
 - The fields `total_terpenes` and `total_cannabinoids` were calculated as the simple sum of all terpenes and cannabinoids respectively.